 Christianity, Pacifism and Principles of Justice in Warfare

 Christopher Metress is University Professor at Samford University.
-His special interests include Southern literature and history, and his work on Harper Lee is part of a larger interest in white southern writers and the civil rights movement.
-His 2002 anthology The Lynching of Emmett Till: A Documentary Narrative was published by the University of Virginia Press and was featured in new stories in the Washington Post, the Atlanta Journal Constitution, and The Nation magazine, as well as on ABC World News Tonight.
-He has lectured widely on Southern literature and history, including talks at the University of Alabama, New York University, the University of Connecticut and Wolfson College, Oxford, and in 2019 he received the Eugene Current-Garcia Award for Distinction in Literary Scholarship from the Association of College English Teachers of Alabama.
+His special interests include Southern literature and history, and his work on Harper Lee is part of a larger interest in southern writers and the civil rights movement.
+His 2002 anthology The Lynching of Emmett Till was published by the University of Virginia Press and was featured in new stories in the Washington Post, the Atlanta Journal Constitution, and The Nation magazine, as well as on ABC World News Tonight.
+He has lectured widely on the intersections of literature and history, including talks at the New York University, Brown University, the University of Connecticut, and Wolfson College, Oxford, and in 2019 he received the Eugene Current-Garcia Award for Distinction in Literary Scholarship from the Association of College English Teachers of Alabama.

 Presentations by Christopher Metress